-Year En ded March 31,
+Twelve Months Ended March 31, Iarch 31,

-2010 2009
+2011 2010

-(In t housands)
+(In the ousands)

-Product development expenses \$ 4,19 94 \$ 6,663
+Product development expenses \$ 3,528 \$ 4,194

-Sales and marketing expenses 2,4 28 4,439
+Sales and marketing expenses 2,142 2,428

-General and administrative expenses 7,7 29 9,706
+General and administrative expenses 5,698 7,729

-Amortization of intangible assets 54 47 547
+Amortization of intangible assets 54 547

-Impairment of goodwill and intangible assets 38,4 30 31,784
+Impairment of goodwill and intangible assets 6,028 38,430

 Product development expenses include the costs to develop, edit and make content ready for consumption on a mobile phone.
-The decrease in expenses, compared to the prior year, is primarily the result of restructuring during the year resulting in a reduction in employees, particularly in the product development areas.
+The decrease in expenses, compared to the prior year, is primarily the result of restructuring during the year resulting in a reduction in employees.

 Sales and marketing expenses represent the costs of sales and marketing personnel, and advertising and marketing campaigns.
-The decrease year-over-year is the result of curtailed D2C direct marketing expenses, as that business was transferred to a sister company and is not part of continuing operations.
-In addition cost savings were made by headcount reductions and reduced travel.
+The decrease year-over-year is the result of cost savings made by headcount reductions, including the closure of our Russian office in fiscal year 2010, as well as reduced travel and entertainment expenses, offset by relocation costs relative to our UK operations from late fiscal year 2010 through most of fiscal year 2011, and the hiring of certain business development personnel.